yagasoft/DynamicsCrm-Libraries/README.md

 ## Changes

+#### _v4.1.1 (2020-10-02)_
++ Added: [EnhancedOrgService] CacheItemPriority to cache settings
++ Improved: [EnhancedOrgService] pool helpers
++ Improved: [EnhancedOrgService] generics and refactored
++ Fixed: [EnhancedOrgService] absolute expiration returns an absolute fixed date in the cache factory, now returns an absolute date from the time of call to the factory's 'get'
++ Fixed: [EnhancedOrgService] connection errors causing deadlocks
++ Fixed: [Common] caching issues
 #### _v3.1.1 (2020-09-14)_
 + Added: execution planning, where a plan is executed in CRM itself for performance and atomicity reasons
 + Added: more convenience methods